-Likewise, to urge all member states to strengthen their public policies and regional cooperation mechanisms for preventing and combating the crimes of human trafficking, smuggling and migrant enslavement and servitude, including the prosecution of such crimes, providing protection, and offering assistance to victims, and ensure its policies are victim-centered and with a gender perspective.
+Likewise, to urge all member states to strengthen their public policies and regional cooperation mechanisms for preventing and combating the crimes of trafficking in persons, people smuggling and slavery, including the prosecution of such crimes, providing protection, and offering assistance to victims and survivors, and ensure its policies are victim and survivor-centred and include a gender perspective.

-To recognize the need to provide migrants with access to healthcare services, disease prevention, vaccination, social services, education, employment, and recognition and accreditation of diplomas, for them to be fully included in host countries, regardless of their migration status, in keeping with applicable domestic law and international obligations.
+To recognize the need to provide people on the move with access to health services, disease prevention, vaccination, social services, education, employment, and recognition and accreditation of diplomas, for them to be fully included in host countries, regardless of their migration status, in keeping with applicable domestic law and international obligations.

-To encourage the countries of the region to implement, as necessary, cooperation agreements and protocols on care, assistance, and protection for accompanied, unaccompanied and children and adolescents or those separated in the context of mobility, safeguarding the best interests of the child, while respecting and protecting their rights and taking into account obligations of countries under international human rights law.
+To encourage the countries of the region to implement, as necessary, cooperation agreements and protocols on care, assistance, and protection for accompanied and unaccompanied children and adolescents or those separated in the context of mobility, safeguarding the best interests of the child, while respecting and protecting their rights and taking into account obligations of countries under international human rights law.
 Likewise, to encourage member states to ensure that accompanied and unaccompanied children and adolescents, or those separated from their families, receive specialized assistance and protection in any situation affecting them.

-To urge member states, with a comprehensive focus on human rights, to take into account the rights of migrants and their families, when formulating and applying policy responses to the COVID-19 pandemic and any other pandemic that may arise, taking into consideration the particular impacts on women, on children and adolescents, and on persons who are part of historically vulnerable groups, based on the principles of equality and nondiscrimination and in keeping with each state’s domestic law and international obligations.
+To urge member states, with a comprehensive focus on human rights, to take into account the rights of migrants and refugees and their families, when formulating and applying policy responses to the COVID-19 pandemic and any other pandemic that may arise, taking into consideration the particular impacts on all women, children and adolescents, and groups in situations of vulnerability o, based on the principles of equality and nondiscrimination and in keeping with each state’s domestic law and international obligations.

 To encourage international cooperation initiatives at all stages of the migration process in support of migrants in countries of origin, transit, destination, and return, asylum seekers and refugees and to facilitate, as appropriate, the provision of humanitarian assistance and development, and their complete socioeconomic integration and inclusion, in keeping with applicable domestic and international law.

-To promote and support, through cooperation policies, the strengthening and development of the capacities of member states in the area of migration, especially for small island developing states, taking into account socio-economic integration goals and applying a human rights and sustainable development focus.
+To promote and support, through cooperation policies, the strengthening and development of the capacities of member states in the area of migration and protection, especially for small island developing states, taking into account socio-economic integration goals and applying a human rights and sustainable development focus.

-To recognize the challenges of human mobility caused by the effects of natural disasters, environmental degradation and biodiversity loss caused by climate change, as documented in the findings of the United Nations Intergovernmental Panel on Climate Change (IPCC) in its report Climate Change 2021: The Physical Science Basis.
-Similarly, to recognize the impact that natural disasters and the effects of climate change, environmental degradation and biodiversity loss have on migration, particularly for women and girls, and those who belong to historically vulnerable groups, as well as the need to address the structural causes that increase disaster risk, with the consequent displacement of people, focusing on mitigation and prevention actions.
+To recognize the challenges of human mobility caused by the effects of natural hazards, environmental degradation and biodiversity loss caused by climate change, as documented in the findings of the United Nations Intergovernmental Panel on Climate Change (IPCC) in its report Climate Change 2021: The Physical Science Basis.
+Similarly, to recognize the impact that natural hazards and the effects of climate change, environmental degradation and biodiversity loss have on people on the move, particularly for women and girls in all their diversity, and groups in situations of vulnerability , as well as the need to address the structural causes that increase disaster risk, with the consequent displacement of people, focusing on mitigation and prevention actions.
 Along these lines, reaffirm the validity and importance of advancing in the implementation of Declaration AG/DEC.88 (XLVI-O / 16) “Declaration on Climate Change, Food Security, and Migration in the Americas,” as approved by the General Assembly on June 14, 2016.

-To promote international cooperation initiatives in matters of migration to support countries affected by disasters of natural and/or man-made origins, as well as to those receiving large inflows of migrants and refugees.
+To explore international cooperation initiatives in matters of migration and protection to support countries affected by disasters of natural and/or human induced origins, as well as to those receiving large inflows of migrants and refugees.

-To recognize the important contribution made by migrants and migration to inclusive growth and sustainable development in countries of origin, transit, destination, and return.
+To recognize the important contribution made by migrants and refugees to inclusive growth and sustainable development in countries of origin, transit, destination, and return.